 Get an assessment of your automation needs from Trinetix experts

 It’s important to remember that the more a team gains in size, the more it loses in agility and the harder it is to manage.
-So, we recommend dividing the large CoE team into several smaller ones.
+So, the best option would be to divide the large automation CoE team into several smaller ones.
 Working with multiple small teams allows an automation center of excellence to maintain momentum, keep the communication dynamic, and establish culture and synergy between all assigned team members.

 Stakeholders should remember that it's OK to scale an automation center of excellence team no more than three times per year.
 Automation is a lengthy process – and selecting the right professionals for the task isn't supposed to be a matter of hours.
 Therefore, while enterprises want to put the pedal to the metal with their automation, it's crucial they choose the right pace for their company and workflow.